 FITS KIDS: In pants sized 18-months to transitioning to 3T.
 For a larger option, check out the WOOM 1 Plus.

 FEATURES: Air tires, hand brake, and turning limiter

 FULL REVIEW: WOOM 1

 Perfection from top to bottom, the woom 1 creates a smooth, easy ride for young or small toddlers getting an early start on their balance bike journey.
 To keep young ones at ease, the woom’s handlebars place the rider in a natural, upright position with their weight centered over their hips.
-This helps kids feel less hesitant about balancing.
+This helps toddlers feel less hesitant about balancing.

 This, combined with a lightweight, extremely low step-through frame, a low minimum seat height, extra-cushioned air tires, and an easy-to-use handbrake, allow the woom 1 to effortlessly take your child from walking along the sidewalk to ripping down trails.
 As an added bonus, the woom 1 is available in 5 colors!

 - Natural upright body position and easy to balance

 - 12″ air tires provide great cushioning for added comfort